gbinal/dc-helicopters/_helicopters/us-marine-corps-hmx-1-squadron.md

 ### Details

-First, one often missed nuance - Marine One is the callsign used by any USMC aircraft that the President is on.
+First, one often missed nuance: Marine One is the callsign used by any USMC aircraft that the President is on.
 It's often associated though with one of the helicopters from the HMX-1 squadron, but the point that's important to remember is that any one of the helicopters is only considered Marine One when it is transporting the President.

 Though headquartered at Marine Corps Base Quantico, a number of the helicopters are also deployed immediately south of the White House, at [Joint Base Bolling](https://en.wikipedia.org/wiki/Joint_Base_Anacostia%E2%80%93Bolling) in southwest DC.
 Whenever you're at National Airport, if you look across the river, you'll see this airbase.
 Specifically, you'll see three huge hangers doors to the left of the base.
 When you see activity in that area, it sometimes involve one or more of the helicopters taking off or landing.